ImMnan/Helm-crane-k8s/README.md

 #### [4.2] Configuring the default image settings

-- User can configure the settings for image pull-policy, auto-update, etc. in the `image` values.
+- You can configure the settings for image pull-policy, auto-update, etc. in the `image` values.
 If the `auto-update` is not a desired option, it can be set to `false`, which will disable the auto-update for crane and its components.
 Similarly, the `pull` policy can be changed to `Always` or `IfNotPresent` as per the requirement.
 If the cluster cache is configured to preserve the images for longer duration, changing the pull policy is desirable.

 ```yaml
 image: